 In this article, I share the information you’ll need to make an informed decision about which VPN makes the best privacy-protecting partner for the Tor Browser.

 Why Use a VPN With Tor?

-Using a VPN not only adds another layer of protection to your Tor Browser-based activities, it keeps all of your online activities private, including activities like torrenting files or streaming video from outside your region.
+Using a Virtual Private Network (VPN) not only adds another layer of protection to your Tor Browser-based activities, but also keeps all of your online activities private, including activities like torrenting files or streaming video from outside your region.